 Students under the age of 18 should not be left unsupervised within the School of Music building or outside grounds for any reason at any time.
 The Center, its teachers, USC or the USC School of Music will NOT assume responsibility for your child should an accident occur while they are unattended.

 All new students will have an interview with the Director or Administrative Assistant to familiarize parents/students with our program and to discuss goals for piano study.
 Students with prior piano background will play a brief audition to ensure proper placement in our program.
 Beginning students will be given a mini-lesson to assess readiness.
 Students are accepted at anytime during the academic year, pending availability (tuition will be prorated).

 Tuition is billed every semester (Fall and Spring terms) and payment is due prior to the start of classes.
-Payment can be made by the semester, or payments can be made in three (3) installments per semester.
-Invoices will be sent via email.
+Payment can be made by the semester, or payments can be made in 3 installments per semester.
+Invoices are sent via email.
 Please pay correct amounts; requests for a current invoice can be submitted to email@example.com.
-Any overpayment will be applied to future tuition charges or refunded, less credit card fees.
-Overdue accounts will be assessed a $10 late fee ten (10) days after the due date
+Any overpayment is applied to future tuition charges or refunded, less credit card fees.
+Overdue accounts are assessed a $10 late fee 10 days after the due date.

 Tuition must be paid in full to participate in end-of-semester recitals.

 A limited amount of need-based scholarships are available; contact Dr. Sara Ernst at firstname.lastname@example.org for more information.

 If a full refund is requested before the term begins, the refund is written for the amount paid minus a $30 processing fee.
 Refunds may be made by university check and this can take several weeks.